NicholasMacedo/UniversityScheduleMaker/README.md

 - Start time must be no earlier than 8AM.
 - End time must be no later than 10PM.
 - Item muse be longer than 30 minutes in length.

-### Restrictions
-- Schedule Item must be no shorter than 45 mins.

 ## Edit / Delete